justin-carlou-lim/DH-100-Portolio/README.md

 ### Bio ###

-Justin Carlou "Jus" Lim is a graduating senior at the University of California, Berkeley studying Sociology with a concentration in Research Methods and Data Science with a focus on Data Arts & Humanities, as well as a minor in Digital Humanities.
-Jus loves working with cultural data-- whether that be from tv shows, literature, news articles, etc.-- to solve cultural problems.
-In the future, Jus hopes to become a professor in a field parallel to Cultural Analytics.
+Justin Carlou "Jus" Lim is a data visualization developer with a degree in Sociology [concentration in Research Methods] and Data Science [concentration in Quantitative Social Science] with a minor in Digital Humanities from the University of California, Berkeley.
+Jus loves creating stories out of data through eye-catching and insightful visualizations, and is most interested in creating interpretations of cultural data.

 # NLP Text Analysis & Network Analysis